 - Select all glyphs in font (Cmd-A in FLS)

 - Autohint all glyphs (F7 in FLS)

 - Save file

-- Following actions must be done without saving the file again, to preserve original data in the FontLab file:
+- Then the following actions, done without saving the file again, to preserve original data in the FontLab file:

 - Decompose all composite glyphs